yaoyao0821/nuxt3App-universityQuery/README.md

 ## Run in Docker-compose

 Make sure docker is running in your device.
-Then run in the command line:
+In the terminal go to `nuxtv3` folder, then run docker compose in the command line:

 ```bash
 # docker
 docker compose up
 ```

-It will take 2 mins to build.
+It will take around three mins to build.

 When there is a new image created and running, open the link in the browser:
 ```